reframejs/reframe/readme.md

 A *page config* is a plain JavaScript object that configures a page by assigning it
  - a React component (or a Vue.js component),
  - a route, and
- - further optional page configurations
+ - further optional page configurations.

 You can create an app with **no build configuration** and **no server configuration**.